Rheology testing

 Rheological properties are usually tested using a rheometer, which is a device that measures the flow characteristics of the substance when it is subjected to stress.
 Rheometers come in two major categories: shear rheometers (also called rotational rheometers) apply shear stress and extensional rheometers extensional stress on the sample.

-A typical shear/rotational rheometer includes a metal spindle that rotates at a set speed.
+Shear/rotational rheometers include a metal spindle of a specified geometry that rotates at a set speed.
 The spindle is inserted into the substance to be tested and begins to rotate.
 The device then measures the resistance the substance puts on the spindle to prevent it from freely spinning.
 This data is used to calculate the resistance to flow, or viscosity, of the substance.

 The way in which viscosity changes as a result of shear stress being applied helps divide fluids into shear-thinning and shear-thickening ones.
 Shear-thinning fluids experience a reduction in viscosity under high shear rates, while shear-thickening materials experience an increase in viscosity with higher shear rates.